Alex-Schlee1/SalaryTrendsMachineLearning/README.md

-# Project Limitation and Conclusion
+## Part 4- Project Limitation and Conclusion
 Since more than 70% of the data was removed due to missing salary information and we just have 211 rows with job information, I decided not to build a machine learning algorithm to predict the salary (target variable).
 According to my opinion the dataset is just to small.
 I consider for future projects to build for example a multiple linear regression model when more data is available.
 In order to achieve that, other job platforms like for example glassdoor.com can be observed where probably more salary information is available and can be scraped.